TGM-HIT/diploma-thesis/README.md

 `sans` | Use sans-serif font

 ### Variables

-Variables can be set as commands like
+Variables are set as commands with their parameter being the variable value.
 ```tex
 \myvariable{value}
 ```